PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Methodology

 In the current study, the dataset for training the developed cGAN model was prepared from petrography images (Figure \ref{fig:petrography_sample_images}) comprising four distinct sets of thin-section samples from a carbonate formation \citep{Rabbani2017EstimationData}.
 These samples are designated as Sample 1 (1879.50 m), Sample 2 (1881.90 m), Sample 3 (1918.50 m), and Sample 4 (1943.50 m), where the values in parentheses indicate the sampling depths within the carbonate formation.
 The thin section images consist of dolomite, limestone, and anhydrite lithology.
 Carbonate rocks exhibit complex pore networks resulting from various geological processes \citep{Eberli2003FactorsRocks}, providing geologically challenging training data.
 In these images, the blue areas represent porous regions that result from the blue-dyed epoxy resin injected during the preparation of the sample to differentiate the pore space from rock minerals.
+The thin section images were available at three resolutions (approximately 1.8, 2.25, and 3.0~$\mu$m/pixel), where the 3.0~$\mu$m/pixel images were used for the main analysis.

 Table \ref{tab:sample_characteristics} presents the comprehensive geological and petrophysical characteristics of the four carbonate samples used in this study.
 The samples exhibit diverse geological features ranging from grainstone to crystalline fabrics, with core porosity values spanning from 10.58\% to 24.77\% and permeability ranging from 12.09 to 181.44 mD.
 This diversity in pore structure characteristics and lithological properties provides an ideal dataset for training the multi-conditional GAN model across different geological formations within the carbonate sequence.